Native Wildlife Carers Grants Guidelines

 Training expenses for both organisations and individual carers are also available:

-- Non-profit, incorporated organisations that are licensed wildlife rehabilitators can apply for materials and services to deliver wildlife rehabilitation training that will benefit native wildlife originating from the Brisbane City Council area.
+- Not-for-profit, incorporated organisations that are licensed wildlife rehabilitators can apply for materials and services to deliver wildlife rehabilitation training that will benefit native wildlife originating from the Brisbane LGA.
 This includes training manuals and workshop presenter fees.
 All training must promote caring in accordance with the Code of Practice for the Care of Sick, Injured or Orphaned Protected Animals in Queensland.

 - Individual carers caring for native wildlife originating from within the Brisbane City Council area can apply for training course/workshop fees where the training promotes caring in accordance with the Code of Practice for the Care of Sick, Injured or Orphaned Protected Animals in Queensland.